 These are the kind of changes, the kind of attention to detail, that are easy to skip because they are time consuming.
 But they all add up, along with the other tips and tricks we discuss across Ledger Note, that add up and separate professionals from hobbyists.

-If you're serious about your music, make sure to check out the rest of the Beat Production column and take a look at the Mixing & Mastering column as well, where the real magic comes out.
-In the meantime, happy beat making!
+If you’re serious about your music, make sure to check out the rest of the Beat Production column and take a look at the Mixing & Mastering column as well, where the real magic comes out.
+In the meantime, happy drum programming!